 But massage is only one small part of improving posture, the rest is based on posture correcting exercises and you changing daily habits such as your sitting and sleeping position.
 Ask about any of this when you have an appointment!

 It is best to avoid eating a big meal in the hour or so leading up to a massage.
-During a treatment your body will be busy flushing out toxins due to the increase in circulation from the massage movements and this can be uncomfortable similar to running after a meal.
-Its good to eat something soon after though to help your body adjust.
+Being full during a treatment can be uncomfortable similar to running after a meal.
+Drinking water before and after is advised.

 Prevention is better than cure.
 So having a regular appointment is better than waiting until you are in pain to book in.

 Every 1-2 weeks for 2-3 sessions is advised if you have been suffering with pain for a long time or have not had a massage in a while.

 Every 1-4 weeks is a good guideline for ‘maintenance’; to keep ship shape.